Scholarships

 - must be sponsored by a current or former Tomb Guard - search for a Tomb Guard in your area for sponsorship

-- must submit latest annual education transcripts
+- must submit your latest annual education transcripts

 - must submit 2 letters of recommendation from persons of authority